fnskcjswo123/HID-Arduino/README.md

 2. Open `Debug.ino` and upload it
 3. Press `Ctrl + Shift + M` and set them to `Both NL & CR` and `9600 baud rate`
 4. Move the mouse and check the serial monitor
-5. The serial monitor will likely show something similar to `00 00 00 00 00 00 00 00`.
-You need to figure out which byte changes, and to what number (octal or hexadecimal), when you press a specific mouse button
+5. The serial monitor will typically display something like `00 00 00 00 00 00 00 00`.
+Observe which byte changes (and to what value, in octal or hexadecimal) when you press a specific mouse button
 If your mouse's X, Y values are octal, you must change void onMouseMove(int16_t x, int16_t y, int8_t wheel) to int8_t x, int8_t y, and so on
 If the X buttons don't work, you'll need to change `#define MOUSE_NEXT` and `#define MOUSE_PREV` to the numbers that appear when XButton1 or XButton2 are pressed, like `#define MOUSE_NEXT (number when XButton2 is pressed)`, `#define MOUSE_PREV (number when XButton2 is pressed)`